Understanding the Application Process

 The allocation of capital funds for Australian Government and State capital projects is not an entitlement, but is competitive amongst the applicants participating in each round.
 Applications are assessed on the basis of educational and financial need, using a range of indicators to determine the level of educational disadvantage.

 School authorities applying for Australian and State Government capital assistance are required to complete the QIS BGA Applicant School Agreement, which relates to the processing of an application by QIS BGA.
-This agreement is embedded within the online capital application.
+This agreement will be emailed to schools when an excel application is requested.

 QIS BGA is required by the Australian and State Governments to assess all applications against the relevant guidelines.
 The BGA must determine the minimum viable project for the identified educational need and the maximum financial contribution that it can make towards the project.
 Eligible projects are then ranked in order of priority.
 Elements of an applicant school's circumstances, such as socio-economic disadvantage of students, shortfall against area allowances, the condition of existing facilities and financial capacity are some of the criteria used.